joanpalin/AI-Workshop/Session 4/README.md

 That is not a hypothetical question.
 Every component of the architecture you built today — the local model, the MCP-connected tools, the agentic workflow — exists in enterprise deployments at scale right now.
 And in most organisations, the governance layer to protect it does not yet exist.

 This session changes that.
-By 4:00 p.m., you will have named the specific threats AI introduces, understood why visibility must come before policy, seen Cisco's purpose-built response in a live environment, and produced a draft AI Acceptable Use Policy you can take back to your organisation and use.
+By the end, you will have named the specific threats AI introduces, understood why visibility must come before policy, seen Cisco's purpose-built response in a live environment, and produced a draft AI Acceptable Use Policy you can take back to your organisation and use.

 ---